 Keeping your home free of other insects will control spiders as well because there will be less food available for them.

-For more spider control and pest prevention tips, visit our Learning Center.
+For more spider control and pest prevention tips, visit our Pest Library.